kvenkman/nasa-omni-script/README.md

 	by each of four techniques.  "

 ### Dependencies:
-wget

-Get it by pip installing from the terminal:
+This code depends on the `wget` Python library to work properly.
+Pip install it from the terminal if it is missing:

 ```
 > pip install wget